 It is up to you to trust your instinct.
 If your guts tell you that your kid sexting, it is time you take some actions.

 4. Can Teens Get in Trouble for Sexting on Snapchat?

-Sexting itself isn’t illegal.
-But when a minor is involved, even when it is on their consent and are the one taking the video, it becomes a crime to both the sender and the receiver.
+Sexting itself isn't illegal.
+But when a minor is involved, even when it is on their consent and is the one taking the video, it becomes a crime to both the sender and the receiver.